msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Pair Search.md

 <p>We have currently soft-launched Pair Search (Hansard) with AGC, and a
 selection of users who frequently utilize Hansard Search, including Ministry of Law legal policy officers, Comm Ops officers at MCI and PMO, COS coordinators among others.
-Initial user feedback has been positive:</p>
+We are averaging ~150 daily users and ~200 daily searches in the early days of our soft launch, and initial user feedback has been positive:</p>
 <p><strong><em>"This will improve productivity by a few folds.
 Hansard search was the most painful thing previously"</em></strong><em> - MCI Policy Officer</em>
 </p>
 <p><strong><em>"Wah useful.
 Returns results much faster than the current one"</em></strong><em> - MHA Policy Officer #1</em>